Oğuz Aydın

-Oğuz Aydın (born 27 October 2000) is a professional footballer who plays as a winger for Fenerbahçe.
-Born in the Netherlands as Redur Kaya, he represents the Turkey national team.
+Oğuz Aydın (/tr/; born Redur Kaya /tr/; 27 October 2000) is a professional footballer who plays as a winger for Süper Lig club Fenerbahçe.
+Born in the Netherlands, he plays for the Turkey national team.

 Club career

 Early career

 Aydın began his career with AZ Alkmaar in 2011, before moving to Turkey in 2016.
 He played for Bucaspor Academy from 2016 to 2017 season to January 2018.

 Aydın began his senior career with Bucaspor in January 2018, and moved to Bucaspor 1928 on 7 August 2019.
-He spent first half of the 2019-20 season on loan with Karacabey Belediyespor, then he back to Bucaspor 1928 for the second half of the 2019-20 season.
+He spent first half of the 2019–20 season on loan with Karacabey Belediyespor, then he back to Bucaspor 1928 for the second half of the 2019–20 season.

 In his second season, he emerged as a versatile player for Bucaspor 1928, occupying multiple positions, in the first eleven, mainly at both winger positions.
 He finished the season with 11 goals and 3 assists across all competitions.

 Alanyaspor

 On 24 June 2021, he transferred to Alanyaspor, signing a 5-year contract.
 He made his professional debut with Alanyaspor in a 6–3 Süper Lig win over Kayserispor on 18 October 2021.

 He showed a very successful performance in his club with 13 goals in 77 matches in all competitions, where he stayed for 3 seasons, and was promoted to the national team.